agriffis-archive/httreplay/README.md

         stop_replay()
 ```

+## Genealogy

+In early 2002, I forked [`vcr.py`](https://github.com/kevin1024/vcrpy) into my project-of-the-moment, [Cloak](https://www.getcloak.com/).

+I did this because `vcr.py` was partway there, but (1) didn't have all the features I needed, (2) was completely broken where multiple-requests-per-recording was concerned, and (3) didn't seem to be maintained.

+I just noticed that `vcr.py` is a once again alive, but I'm not sure *how* alive.
+In any case, this fork has diverged significantly enough that it's effectively its own library now.

 ## Other notes

-That covers the vast majority of use cases.
 This is released under the two-clause BSD license.

 Pull requests are *most* welcome.

-Cheers,
-Dave
+Here are some of the many things I'd like to tackle:

+- proper testing
+- continuous integration
+- Python 3.x support (currently we support Python 2.7 only)
+- clean up the `*_key` parameters, and the generation of request keys in general, so that the signatures are more consistent and there are hooks for _all_ parts of the request
+- provide response header and content filtering hooks, primarily for sensitive information